cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Authentication Using Both a PSK and an Asymmetric Key {#mode-auth-psk}

 This mode is a straightforward combination of the PSK and authenticated modes.
-The PSK is passed through to the key schedule, as in the former, and we use the authenticated KEM variants, as in the latter.
+Like the PSK mode, a PSK is provided as input to the key schedule, and like the authenticated mode, authenticated KEM variants are used.

 ~~~~~
 def SetupAuthPSKS(pkR, info, psk, psk_id, skS):